 In 2006 the VPFlowScope development was completed and the VPFlowScope received a top ten nomination for the Process Engineering award in the Netherlands.

 In 2007 the VPFlowScope product line was launched.
-The VPFlowScope was world’s first multivariable (three-in-one) mass flow meter and revolutionized the way compressed air audits were performed.
+The VPFlowScope was the world’s first multivariable (three-in-one) mass flow meter and revolutionized the way compressed air audits were performed.
 Customers worldwide saved over a quarter million Euro on compressed air consumption in the first six months of release.

 In 2008 air audits with the VPFlowScope and VPFlowMate resulted in over one million Euro of compressed air savings annually.
 VPInstruments’ distribution network has grown rapidly and you are part of it.
 There are currently over 30 distributors worldwide to help customers to save on compressed air.